Notes on Venus geology, astrobiology, origin of life, and solar system dynamics. Covers habitability, surface evolution, and orbital chaos.

-This section holds notes on planetary science papers, with a particular focus on Venus and the question of habitability.
-Topics include Venus’s geological and atmospheric evolution, the limits of life under extreme conditions, and the scientific context around potential biosignatures like phosphine.
-These papers were read as background for understanding astrobiology more broadly: what conditions life requires, how planets diverge in their histories, and what comparative planetology can tell us about Earth.
+Notes on planetary science and astrobiology, centered on Venus and the question of habitability.
+Topics include Venus’s geological and atmospheric evolution, the limits of life under extreme conditions, terraforming concepts, origin-of-life theories (alkaline hydrothermal vents on icy worlds), and the chaotic dynamics of planetary orbits.
+These papers were read as background for understanding what conditions life requires, how planets diverge in their histories, and what comparative planetology can tell us about Earth.

 Sussman and Wisdom’s 1992 study used the Supercomputer Toolkit and symplectic mapping to integrate the entire Solar System for 100 million years, confirming chaotic behavior with an exponential divergence timescale of ~4 million years and demonstrating that long-term planetary motion is fundamentally unpredictable.

-A speculative 2022 engineering proposal for terraforming Venus by constructing a nitrogen-filled honeycomb structure floating at 50 km altitude where temperature and pressure are Earth-like, avoiding the need to remove Venus’s massive atmosphere while using photosynthesis to convert CO2 into breathable air and structural materials.
+A speculative 2022 engineering proposal for terraforming Venus by constructing a nitrogen-filled honeycomb structure floating at 50 km altitude where temperature and pressure are Earth-like, avoiding the need to remove Venus’s massive atmosphere while using CO2 electrolysis to produce breathable oxygen and carbon nanostructures for construction.

 A comprehensive 2023 roadmap for Venus exploration synthesizing open questions about the planet’s evolution from potentially habitable to extreme greenhouse state, detailing the coordinated VERITAS, DAVINCI, and EnVision missions planned for the 2030s and identifying future technology requirements for answering fundamental habitability questions.